 Now chances are, you have not given much thought to the specific times (and places) that the Word mentions the liver.
 To be sure, most people don't know much about how Scripture speaks of the liver, or even why it speaks of the liver.
 But in this article, we'll dig out a few Scriptures, as well as study the cognates (related words), culture, and context, and see what that yields.

-Now if you look in a good concordance, you'll find the word "liver" is used (with the exception of a time or two it is translated as "heart") 14 times in the Tanakh.
+That seems pretty simple and basic enough.
+Now if you look in a good concordance, you'll find the word liver is used (with the exception of a time or two where it is translated as "heart") 14 times in the Tanakh.
 Of these, all but three refer to the liver of an animal sacrifice.
-But we are looking for the meaning BEHIND the physical, so we'll look at the other times this word is used.
+But we are looking for the meaning beyond just the physical, so we'll look at the other times this word is used.

-Lamentations 2:11 - My eyes do fail with tears, my heart is troubled; My liver is poured on the earth, because of the destruction of the daughter of my people, Because the young children and the infants swoon in the streets of the city.
+Lamentations 2:11 - My eyes are filled with tears.
+My stomach is in torment.
+My heart is poured out on the ground over the destruction of the daughter of my people— as young children and infants languish in the city squares.
+(TLV)

-Ezekiel 21:21 - For the king of Babylon stands at the parting of the way, at the head of the two ways, to use divination; he shakes the arrows, he consults the household idols, he looks at the liver.
+Ezekiel 21:26 (v.
+21 in most English bibles) - For the king of Babylon stands at the fork in the road, at the start of the two roads, to seek divination.
+He shakes the arrows, consults the idols, he looks in the liver.
+(TLV)

 Now it can be debated whether this divination ever actually worked or not (I mean, even a blind squirrel, right?), but needless to say it is well-attested in ancient cultic practices.
 When the prophet Ezekiel mentions it, he is talking about the different forms of divination and sorcery that the Babylonians practiced.
-Shaking arrows, consulting household idols (Teraphim, a type of shrunken head), and examining animal entrails were all common forms of this type of divination.
+Shaking arrows, consulting household idols (Teraphim, a type of shrunken head according to the Targum), and examining animal entrails were all common forms of this type of divination.
 But let's go back to our word study.

-We have already seen how ka'veid means "liver" and kaw'vad means "to be heavy" but what about another cognate?
+We have already seen how ka'veid means "liver" and kaw'vad means "to be heavy" but what about another members of this word group?
 Those with a basic vocabulary and understanding of Biblical Hebrew should immediately recognize the word כָּבוֹד(kaw'vod) which means "glory."
 Here are a couple example Scriptures which use this word:

-Proverbs 25:2 - It is the glory of Elohim to conceal a matter, but the glory of kings is to search out a matter.
+Proverbs 25:2 - It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.
+(NASB95)

-Exodus 16:7 - in the morning you will see the glory of YHWH, for He hears your grumblings against YHWH; and what are we, that you grumble against us?
+Exodus 16:7 - in the morning you will see the glory of the Lord, for He hears your grumblings against the Lord; and what are we, that you grumble against us?
+(NASB95)

-Well for starters, we have already established that the liver is the "heaviest" organ in the body.
-We also know that the "glory" of Elohim has weight.
+Well for starters, we have already established that the liver is the heaviest organ in the body.
+We also know that the glory of God has weight.
 This is most often represented by the word shekhinah.
 We have heard this term in worship songs, liturgy, sermons, and so on.
 However, the word shekhinah is actually not found in the Bible at all.
 Not even once.
 It is derived from a word that is found in the Bible (sharing the same root as the word Mishkan which means "Tabernacle" or "dwelling place"), but it itself is not.
-The word does, however, describe the "weighty presence" of Elohim that dwelt in the Temple, and it was a term well-known in the time of the Second Temple at the latest.
+The word does, however, describe the weighty presence of God that dwelt in the Temple, and it was a term well-known in the time of the Second Temple at the latest.
 The Talmud records that this divine presence was found wherever faithful believers were located.
-The Mishnaic book Pikre Avot (ethics of the fathers) records, "Two that sit together and are occupied with words of Torah, have the Shekinah among them."
+The Mishnaic book Pirkei Avot (ethics of the fathers) records, "Two that sit together and are occupied with words of Torah, have the Shekinah among them."
 Talmud Sanhedrin 39a also reads, "Whenever ten are gathered for prayer, there the Shekinah rests."

 These statements should be very reminiscent of Yeshua's statement in Matthew 18.